haowu97/netlify/content/posts/English/TOEFL/Writing/IndependentWriting.zh-cn.md

     7. sb can broaden/ extend / improve/ increase + knowledge
     8. sth can provide students with the access to a wide range of/ considerable/ comprehensive + knowledge
     9. sth can enrich their knowledge/// enlarge their knowledge base
-2. trigger interest
+2. trigger interest: information gap, explore more
     1. excite/ generate/ stimulate/ trigger/ motivate +  students' interest/ passion/ enthusiasm
     2. explore the unknown world
     3. participate in/ engage themselves in/ involve themselves in / be engaged/be involved in
     4. allocate/ distribute time to doing
+3. efficiency: reduce time; reduce errors (concentrate)

 **skills**

-1. interpersonal skills
+1. **interpersonal skills**: communicate/ interact with
     1. extracurricular/ after-school activities
     2. hone/ practice/ develop +skills
     3. cultivate/ foster/ nurture/ shape+ ones personalities/ characteristics
     4. interpersonal / communicative/ social + skills/ tactics/  strategies
     5. converse/ interact/ socialize with sb
     6. people from assorted / diverse/ various/ a variety of backgrounds and cultures
-2. time management skills
+2. **time management skills**: avoid multitasking/ prioritize core tasks
     1. label and arrange them in the order of urgency
     2. prioritize tasks in demand for / demanding/ requiring + instant/ immediate attention
+3. teamwork skills: cooperate, reach consensus, handle conflicts

 **qualities**

-1. independent
+1. **independent**: not depend or rely on others, deal with tasks individually
-    1. themselves/ individually / by themselyes /on their own
+    1. themselves/ individually / by themselves /on their own
     2. independence and autonomy / self-reliance/ self-determination
     3. be independent and autonomous
-2. persistent
+2. **persistent**: in the confront of obstacles, overcome difficulties
     1. confront / be confronted with/ in the confrontation of
     2. hardships / obstacles/ adversities/ enigmas/ frustration/ desperation
     3. persistence /perseverance/ grit
     4. achieve success regardless of/disregarding any setbacks
+3. **innovative**: propose novel ideas and approaches

 **professional development**

-1. locate careers
+1. **locate careers**: interview techniques, win competitiveness
     1. be competitive in
     2. win/ gain/ attain/ obtain + competitiveness/ competitive edges in
     3. locate/ pursue/ hunt for/ search for
-2. promote
+2. **promote**: enlarge social circles, accumulate experience
     1. get +promotion / advancement
     2. promote/ advance
     3. move up one‘s career ladder